 Like a photograph’s negative, these snapshots are hard to see unless you hold them up to the light.
 It’s only when you begin to be aware of what you are saying to yourself, in the privacy of your head, that you can begin to challenge these short and quick stories.
 When you turn these snapshot stories inward, they often end up sounding like “I can’t handle this,” “I am a failure,” “I am a fraud,” “I am stupid,” “I don’t have any real friends,” “I am unlovable,” or “No one likes me.”
 And none of these snapshot stories are helpful to you, not even a little.

 When you externalize these snapshot stories, they often lead to judgments, biases, defensiveness, or victimization.
 “You aren’t a nice person,” “You can’t handle this,” “That was a failure,” “You’re stupid,” “They’re idiots”—truly the list is long, and I could go on all day, writing little snippets of stories.
-What’s important, though, is to begin examining these snapshots.
+What’s important, though, is to begin examining these snapshots, to make conscious the unconscious.

 Several things may emerge from this examination.
 One is that these stories are the tip of the iceberg.
 A deeper story lies below the waterline, submerged just out of eyeshot, and by getting curious, you can begin to understand yourself better.